 Picking is the most substantial part of your playing.
 Don’t believe us?
 Try playing an entire song without picking, or simply by strumming every single string.
 You’ll see what we mean by the importance of picking technique.
-Picking technique can make or break your style as a guitarist.
+Picking techniques can make or break your style as a guitarist.

 Bluegrass is no exception to this rule.
 In fact, the crosspicking technique is what makes bluegrass so discernible and gives it its key characteristic traits.